poc-handsome/poc-handsome.github.io/index.md

 <br>
 ## Acknowledgements

-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 101122970).
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon Europe framework programme for research and innovation (grant agreement No. 101122970).
 <br>

 <figure>